Preamble

 The user can change the threshold for retaining sequence matches identified by the BLAST+ search ( E-value option, default: 1e-6 ).
 The E-value gives an indication of the statistical significance of a given pairwise alignment.
 The lower the E-value is (or the closer it is to zero), the more significant the match is.

-The Discard identical seq. option, if enabled (default), allows ENDscript to keep only a single representative sequence when several identical sequence hits are found by the BLAST+ search.
-This option is useful to discard sequences of proteins with multiple identical chains or when the BLAST search is performed against a redundant database (notably PDBAA or TrEMBL).
+The Discard identical seq. option, if enabled (default), allows ENDscript to keep only a single representative sequence when multiple identical sequence hits are found by the BLAST+ search.
+This option is useful to discard sequences of proteins with multiple identical chains or when the BLAST search is performed against a redundant database (especially PDBAA).

 • Multiple sequence alignment

-• Main role: aligns all the sequence hits identified by the BLAST+ search with that of the PDB query.
+- Main function: aligns all the sequence hits identified by the BLAST+ search with that of the query structure.

 This multiple sequence alignment can be performed by Clustal Omega (default), MAFFT, MSAProbs or MultAlin ( Multiple seq. alignment program option ).

-If Clustal Omega or MAFFT are chosen, a dendrogram is calculated.
-It will be used, in the RESULTS pop-up window, to build and view a phylogenetic tree with the Phylodendron or NCBI's Tree Viewer servers.
+If Clustal Omega or MAFFT is selected, a dendrogram is calculated.
+It is used, in the RESULTS pop-up window, to construct and view a phylogenetic tree using the NCBI's Tree Viewer server.

-The Sequences output order option allows the multiple sequence alignment program to present the sequences in the same order as they have been aligned from the guide tree (choose 'aligned').
-They can also be displayed in the same order as they were identified by the BLAST+ search, from the lowest to the highest E-value (choose 'input', default).
+The Sequences output order option allows the multiple sequence alignment program to present the sequences in the same order as they were aligned from the guide tree (select 'aligned').
+They can also be displayed in the same order in which they were identified by the BLAST+ search, from the lowest to the highest E-value (select 'input', default).

-If the option Display all known structures is activated via the interface (default), an automatic search is performed to check if a sequence name can be related to a known 3D structure.
-This option has no effect in phase 1 and is functional when a BLAST+ search is performed against all databases but TREMBL.
+When the Display all known structures option is activated via the interface (default), an automatic search is performed to check if a sequence name can be related to a known 3D structure.
+This option has no effect in phase 1 and is functional when a BLAST+ search is performed.

-If the option Residue conservation rescaling is activated (default), residue conservation is rescaled according to the Global score threshold.
-If untick, this last is forced to 0.
-The default option allows a better color ramping (from white - low score - to red - identity) of the sequence conservation on the interactive 3D representations of the PDB query.
+When the Residue conservation rescaling option is enabled (default), the residue conservation is rescaled according to the Global score threshold.
+If unticked, the latter is forced to 0.
+The default option allows a better color ramp (from white, low score to red, identity) of the sequence conservation in the interactive 3D representations of the query structure.

 Known secondary structure elements of each matching sequence are displayed in turn in the ESPript figure.